solidusio/solidus/guides/source/developers/users/custom-authentication.html.md

 ### Give your store administrator the admin role

-In order for store administrators to use the `solidus_backend` admin, you need a user with the `Spree::Role` of `admin`.
+In order for store administrators to use the `solidus_admin` admin, you need a user with the `Spree::Role` of `admin`.
 You can give any existing user the `admin` role like this: